 If you’re experiencing symptoms and are concerned about the cause, it is important to contact your doctor or medical professional.
 Medical professionals have the most up-to-date information on the virus and will be able to walk through your symptoms and activities to help decide if you should be tested or treated.
 The CDC has also developed a helpful Self-Checker Quiz to help you understand your symptoms and determine any potential coronavirus exposure or need for testing.

 Advanced ENT & Allergy is here to help patients in the Denver area suffering from allergy or sinus symptoms.
 We’ll determine the cause of your discomfort, address any concerns you have for your health, and get you back to breathing well and living well.
-And we’re happy to answer any questions about COVID symptoms vs. allergies vs. sinus issues at any time!
+And we’re happy to answer any questions about COVID or Delta symptoms vs. allergies vs. sinus issues at any time!

 If you are concerned about sinus or allergy symptoms, meet with an experienced ENT specialist to get to the root of the issue and find the best solution for your frustrating symptoms.